-General reserves cover non-impaired loans and are based on historical loss rates for each portfolio segment, adjusted for the effects of qualitative or environmental factors that are likely to cause estimated credit losses as of the evaluation date to differ from the portfolio segment's historical loss experience.
-Qualitative factors include consideration of the following: changes in lending policies and procedures; changes in economic conditions, changes in the nature and volume of the portfolio; changes in the experience, ability and depth of lending management and other relevant staff; changes in the volume and severity of past due, nonaccrual and other adversely graded loans; changes in the loan review system; changes in the value of the underlying collateral-dependent loans; concentrations of credit and the effect of other external factors such as competition and legal and regulatory requirements.
+General reserves cover the remaining loan portfolio, not classified as impaired.
+The evaluation of the general reserve uses historical loss rates for each portfolio segment, adjusted for the effects of qualitative or environmental factors that are likely to cause estimated credit losses as of the evaluation date to differ from the portfolio segment's historical loss experience.
+Qualitative factors include consideration of the following: changes in lending policies and procedures; changes in economic conditions; changes in the nature and volume of the portfolio; changes in the experience, ability, and depth of lending management and other relevant staff; changes in the volume and severity of past due, nonaccrual, and other adversely graded loans; changes in the quality of the loan review system; changes in the value of the underlying collateral for collateral-dependent loans; changes in the level of concentrations of credit; and the effect of other external factors such as competition and legal and regulatory requirements.

-Portfolio segments identified by the Bank include construction and land development, real estate, commercial and agriculture and consumer loans.
-Relevant risk characteristics for these portfolio segments generally include debt service coverage, loan-to-value ratios and financial performance on non-consumer loans and debt-to-income, collateral type and loan-to-value ratios for consumer loans.
+Portfolio segments identified by the Bank include construction and land development, real estate, commercial and agriculture, and consumer loans.
+Relevant risk characteristics for these portfolio segments generally include debt service coverage, loan-to-value ratios, financial performance on non-consumer loans, debt-to-income ratios, collateral type, and loan-to-value ratios for consumer loans.

 Although management believes the allowance to be adequate, ultimate losses may vary from its estimates.
-At least quarterly, the Board of Directors reviews the adequacy of the allowance, including consideration of the relative risks in the portfolio, current economic conditions and other factors.
+At least quarterly, the Board of Directors reviews the adequacy of the allowance, including consideration of the relative risks in the portfolio, current economic conditions, and other factors.
 If the Board of Directors and management determine that changes are warranted based on those reviews, the allowance is adjusted.
 In addition, the Bank's primary regulators, the Federal Deposit Insurance Corporation ("FDIC") and California Department of Business Oversight, as an integral part of their examination process, review the adequacy of the allowance.
-These regulatory agencies may require additions to the allowance based on their judgment about information available at the time of their examinations.
+These regulatory agencies may recommend additions to the allowance based on their judgment about information available at the time of their examinations.